Kong/kong-vagrant/README.md

 ## Testing plugins

-The plugin tests can use the hlpers that come with the Kong repo for testing.
+The plugin tests can use the helpers that come with the Kong repo for testing.
 To execute the basic tests that come with the plugin execute:

-Setup Kong to use the plugin:
 ```shell
 # SSH into the vagrant box
 $ vagrant ssh